doggydoggy0101/JupyterServerSetup/README.md

 <a name="router"></a>
 ## Router settings
 **static IP address**\
-check the information of yout static IP address by the following steps:
+check the information of your static IP address by the following steps:

 1. win+R type ncpa.cpl